 - Is there a laundry room in the dorms?
 If so, how many per building?

-- Does the front desk of each dorm help with cleaning and pest control, such as by renting out vacuums, carpet cleaners or bug spray?
+- Is there help available with cleaning and pest control, such as renting out vacuums, carpet cleaners or bug spray?

 - What is the policy on visitors?
 How many guests can be in your room, and how long can they stay?

 - Is there a list of prohibited items for students living in the dorms?

 - Are quiet hours enforced, and what are the penalties for breaking these and other rules?